 Managing by walking around is a great idea…if you are looking for the right things.
 With just ten questions, you can perform a quick (but far reaching) quality audit while walking around your plant or office.

-The ISO 9000 quality standard has received a little bit of bad publicity from over-zealous interpretations of document control and traceability of test equipment to national standards.
+The ISO 9000 family of quality standards have received a little bit of bad publicity from over-zealous interpretations of document control and traceability of test equipment to national standards.
 With a little common sense, what is left is a comprehensive standard that can be used to assess the robustness of any company’s quality system and operating practices.

 From ISO 9000, here are the ten managing by walking around quality audit questions:

 (1) Management Responsibility.
 What is our quality policy?

 (2) Customer Satisfaction.
 How do we determine and track customer satisfaction?

 (3) Contract Review.
 How do we verify that all customer requirements can be met before accepting orders?

 (4) Quality Planning.
 How do we ensure quality in new products and/or new services?

 (5) Purchasing.
 How do we ensure the quality of purchased products and/or services?